vmoravec/cct/README.md

       task :controller => "controller:all"
     end
   ```
   Now call the whole feature with:

   ```
     rake feature:controller
   ```

+  We created a new task without any specific `@tags`, that means everything what
+  is found within the feature file is run.

 #### What commands to use in step definitions